frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

 In this exercise, you will be modeling and assembling a simple single stage gearbox.
 The goal of this exercise is to introduce how to model a very simple gear transmission.
 Additionally, you will learn how to use the the [`Shaft` Featurescript](https://cad.onshape.com/documents/95c00401c440b44ad8799ef5/w/1f1ebce01a3b8eb6fa102975/e/b92d638809ae48771ecc7ad8 "Julia's Featurescripts Onshape Document"){:target="_blank"}, `Replicate` tool, [MKCad parts library](../../course-setup/required-course-tools/part-library.md "Adding MKCAD Tutorial Page"){:target="_blank"}, and part configurations.

 !!!
 Warning
-    As this is the first exercise where MKCAD is being used, please be sure you have it added by following [the tutorial in course setup!](../../course-setup/required-course-tools/part-library.md "Adding MKCAD Tutorial Page"){:target="_blank"} MKCAD is a parts library for FRC used for inserting COTS components into assemblies.
+    As this is the first exercise where FRCDesignLib is being used, please be sure you have it added by following [the tutorial in course setup!](../../course-setup/required-course-tools/part-library.md "Adding FRCDesignApp Tutorial Page"){:target="_blank"} FRCDesignLib is a parts library for FRC used for inserting COTS components into assemblies.

 !!!
 Note
     Exercise 1 adds hardware (bolts and nuts) to the CAD models.
 You can read more about hardware standards on the [Design Handbook](/design-handbook/structure/fasteners/ "Design Handbook Fasteners Page"){:target="_blank"} page.